Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 A short distance from the palace is the old Jewish quarter of Marrakech.
 Its construction dates back to the 16th century, when groups of Jews expelled from Spain and Portugal found refuge in this city.

-The neighborhood, although already with a sparse Jewish population, maintains an essence that differentiates it from the medina.
 Its narrow streets hide some really interesting corners, although I recommend you to visit the Jewish cemetery and the Salat Alzama synagogue.

-Saadian tombs
+Saadian Tombs

-The tombs, built by order of Sultan Al Mansur in the late 16th century, were forgotten for centuries after being walled up by a later sultan.
+The tombs, built by order of Sultan Al Mansur in the late sixteenth century, were forgotten for centuries after being walled up by a later sultan.
 After being rediscovered in 1917, they have become one of the main treasures of the city.

 The entire architecture of the complex stands out for its careful design.
 In its first courtyard are the tombs of secondary characters, such as warriors or servants.
 In one of the buildings surrounding this courtyard is the most spectacular part of the complex, the so-called Hall of the 12 Columns.
 It is in this room where the remains of Al Mansur himself rest.